Books Set in Croatia

 Nonfiction Books on Croatia

 by Jennifer Wilson

 I really enjoyed this book.
-Jennifer Wilson and family move to Croatia for six months or so to research her family genealogy.
+Jennifer Wilson and family move from Iowa to Croatia for six months or so to research her family genealogy.
 She is a witty writer and pokes fun at herself, as well as the people she gets to know in this small village in the mountains.
 And of course, she learns a little more about herself in the process.
-I was entertained and learned about Croatian life…a perfect mix.
+I especially liked this book because it took me to a region of Croatia we didn’t visit, so I felt like my trip was expanded a bit.
+This is one of the Croatian reads that kept me entertained while I learned about Croatian life…a perfect mix.

 by Cody McClain Brown

 This is another funny one about a guy who meets a Croatian gal in college and ends up marrying her and moving to Split.
 Each chapter is centered around a particular Croatianism – coffee culture, their fear of drafts, and Mother-in-laws that are determined to feed everyone endlessly.
 I could see some of these things in our short stay in Croatia and appreciated them all the more knowing what was happening.